-While spring is the main event, as it is for most flowering cherries, Kursar also offers value in the autumn too.
-The leaves take on red - gold tints in the autumn.
+While spring is the main event, as it is for most flowering cherries, Kursar also offers value in the autumn too - the leaves take on red - gold tints.

 Illustrative example of a pot-grown tree of this variety as supplied.